-Container Service for Kubernetes clusters support confidential computing based on a trusted execution environment (TEE).
-This topic describes the purpose, features, scenarios, and solutions of TEE-based confidential computing.
-It also describes the collaboration between TEE-based confidential computing and sandboxed containers.
+Container Service for Kubernetes (ACK) clusters support confidential computing based on trusted execution environments (TEEs).
+This topic describes the concept, core features, scenarios, and solutions of TEE-based confidential computing.
+This topic also describes the collaboration between TEE-based confidential computing and sandboxed containers.

 ACK provides TEE-based confidential computing which is a cloud-native and all-in-one solution based on hardware encryption technologies.
 TEE-based confidential computing ensures data security, integrity, and confidentiality.
 It simplifies the development and delivery of trusted or confidential applications at lower costs.
 Confidential computing allows you to isolate sensitive data and code in a TEE.
 This prevents the data and code from being accessed by the rest of the system.
 The data stored within TEEs is inaccessible to external applications, the BIOS, the operating system, the kernel, administrators, O&M engineers, cloud service providers, and hardware components except the CPU.
 This reduces the possibility of data leakage and simplifies data management.